dalesgit/gitjournal/Documents/Bread.md

 46:30 rise 2
 1:06:00 light knead
 1:30:00 by this time rise 3 (but probably much earlier.
 1:20 left on time.)
+1:35:00 approaching the top of pan at peak.